-Delete Site Specific Cookies in Safari on iOS
+How to Delete Site Specific Cookies in Safari for iPhone or iPad

-You can delete specific cookies for any website from the Safari web browser in iOS fairly easily.
+You can delete specific cookies for any website from the Safari web browser on iPhone and iPad fairly easily.
 Though the setting to do so is buried a bit, it’s super easy to use and provides a lot of control, offering a complete list of all cookies stored on the iPhone, iPad, or iPod touch, and allowing you to edit or remove any cookies on an individual basis.
 The process is the same in all versions of iOS, as we will detail below.

 - Open the “Settings” app and tap on “Safari”